 Now things start to get interesting.
 Station B, which is on the bottom segment gets the packet, but so does Bridge 2, which is listening in promiscuous mode.
 Remember, however, that these are transparent bridges.
 When Bridge 2 sees the packet, there is no way for it to know that the packet came from Bridge 1 and not Station A. Bridge 2 dutifully updates its tables to reflect the fact that Station A has moved to the bottom segment.
 How else could a packet from Station A come in on Bridge 2’s bottom port?
 A bridging loop exists — that’s how, but the bridges don’t know that.
 Now the tables look like this:

 |Station A||Top Port||Station A||Bottom Port|

-As you can see, the bridging loop is already causing trouble.
+As you can see, the bridging ring is already causing trouble.
 Now, there is a bridge whose internal tables are wrong.
 It gets worse, however.
 Bridge 2 has yet to transmit its copy of original packet destined for Station B onto the bottom segment.
 Eventually, it gets the chance (Fig. 4), and now, Bridge 1 sees a packet coming from Station A on its bottom port and updates its tables.
 Bridge 1 still doesn’t know where Station B is, so it floods the packet onto the top network.